Yeast Viability and Replacement

 Although the above methods can assess whether a cell is alive or viable, they cannot readily assess the vigor of the yeast and whether they can produce a normal fermentation.

 Most brewers discard yeast after a successive number of fermentations because it may be intermixed with other yeasts, contaminated with wild yeast and bacteria, or mutated to less desirable strains.
-Depending on their yeast-handling facilities and procedures, some brewers use their yeast in production for less than three generations, while others only discard their yeast after 5 to 10 successive fermentations.
-However, there are exceptions to the rule, with some brewers routinely discarding yeast after 30 brewery fermentations (46).
-Those brewers who employ high pitching rates will probably have to replace their yeast more often because continuous use and high pitching rates tend to increase the average age of the yeast, thus reducing their vigor (22).
+The decision when to replace a yeast culture is also determined by the strain (ale yeast is typically more robust), fermentation performance, yeast-handling procedures, flocculation performance, and flavor and aroma characteristics.
+Some brewers use their yeast in production for less than three generations, while others only discard their yeast after 5 to 10 successive fermentations.
+However, there are exceptions to the rule, with some brewers routinely discarding yeast after 30 brewery fermentations (50).

 Click on the following topics for more information on brewer's yeast.